 - Always Someone Better: She's this to Ojiro, thanks to how she's simply a far more trained martial artist than him.

-- Ascended Extra: Enters Izuku's friend group after the entrance exam, and the author says that she'll have a large role in the story.
+- Ascended Extra: Enters Midoriya's friend group after the entrance exam, and the author says that she'll have a large role in the story.
 This is further emphasized in chapter 9 when she's put in Class 1-A instead of Rikido Satou.

 - Bare-Fisted Monk: Just like in canon, but she also apparently knows a lot of different styles of martial arts; chapter eleven confirms one of them to be Bajiquan.

 - Character Exaggeration: A positive example.
-In the original canon, Itsuka was said to be a passionate tomboy, but thanks to a lack of screen time, this largely came off as an Informed Attribute.
+In the original canon, Kendou was said to be a passionate tomboy, but thanks to a lack of screen time, this largely came off as an Informed Attribute.
 However, thanks to her now being a main character, those traits are much more pronounced in this story.

 - Deadpan Snarker: She repeatedly throws out snarky and sarcastic comments when talking with others.